The Writing Team's New Testament Lesson Set Menu

 See the "Last Week" Bible illustrations from Annie Vallotton here at Rotation.org

 - John 21:1-17

 A rich post-resurrection story featuring the "restoration" of Peter who leaps from his boat to be with Jesus, and then Jesus commands him, "Peter if you love me, feed my sheep!"
 How excited and ready are you after Easter?

 - Matthew 28:16-20, Luke 24:36-53; Acts 1:1-11

-Six terrific lesson plans, including a Music-Drama lesson, "Road Signs" Art Workshop, and an honest review of a dozen Jesus films which depict these stories -with our two video recommendations.
+Six terrific lesson plans, including a Music-Drama lesson, a "Road Signs" Art Workshop, and an honest review of a dozen Jesus films that depict these stories -with our recommendation for two of them.

 - Acts 2:1-8, 12-18, 36-47

 A super-creative set of workshops focused on the story and meaning of the Holy Spirit's advent on Pentecost.
 Includes a blacklight Movement & Music Workshop, a Spirit-powered model rocket launch, and a leaf-blower-inspired Bible Skills & Games Workshop.
 How and where is the Spirit moving you?

 - Acts 9:1-22